Frequently Asked Questions

 Back To Top

-The notice summarizes the proposed Settlement.
-More details are in the Settlement Agreement.
+The Notice summarizes the Settlement.
+More details are provided in the Settlement Agreement.
 You can obtain the complete Settlement Agreement under the Important Documents section of this website.
-You also may write with questions to the Settlement Administrator at :
+You also may write with questions to the Settlement Administrator at:

 Burns v TD Bank Settlement Administrator